RTFC Homepage

 New:

-for keyboard operation, static texts and groups are now also included in the tab order.
-This increases the information content for users who work with a screen reader and are not yet familiar with the operation of the program.
-However, this also requires more keystrokes to navigate the dialogs.
-This behavior can therefore be deactivated in the program options, tab "General" via the "Accessibility" button with the option "Keep focus on dialog elements".
-This also applies to the focus on buttons that have already been triggered.
-If you deselect this option, the focus will automatically move to another dialog item after pressing a button.
-This allows you to trigger the default button ("OK" or "Next") at any time with the Enter key.
+For keyboard operation, static text and groups are now also included in the Tab order.
+This increases the amount of information available to users who work with a screen reader and are not yet familiar with operating the program.
+However, this also requires more key presses for navigating the dialogs.
+This behavior can therefore be switched off in Program Options, "General" tab, via the "Accessibility" button, using the "Keep focus on Buttons" option.
+This also affects focus on buttons that have already been triggered.
+If you disable this option, focus automatically moves to another dialog element after a button is pressed.
+This lets you trigger the default button ("OK" or "Next") at any time with the Enter key.

 New:

-when selecting source files in the Hypertext Wizard, a File analysis be in progress.
-To do this, select the menu item "Analyze File" from the context menu for a source file.
-An accessibility check is carried out for documents.
-In the case of audio files, the key data for the conversion into a digital audio book is determined and displayed.
+When selecting source files in the Hypertext Wizard, a file analysis can now be performed.
+To do this, choose the "Analyze file" menu item from the context menu of a source file.
+For documents, an accessibility check is performed.
+For audio files, the key parameters for conversion into a digital audiobook are determined and displayed.

 New:

-In the "Print" and "Printer Setup" dialogs, you can now use the context menu for the drop-down list for the printer to disable the automatic hardware detection of new USB printers if you only want to work with the USB printers or Windows printer drivers that have already been recognized.
-Here you can also get the properties of the printer including the current print format and control sequences to check if the printer is properly configured within RTFC.
+In the "Print" and "Printer Setup" dialogs, you can now use the context menu of the printer drop-down list to turn off automatic hardware detection of new USB printers, if you only want to work with USB printers or Windows printer drivers that have already been detected.
+Here you can also retrieve the printer's properties, including the current print format and control sequences, to check whether the printer is correctly configured within RTFC.

 New: